HeringtonPress/Systems/OneLastCoin/OLCClasses.md

 - C: Called Attack
 - D: Cleave

-**Critical Hits**: When rolling to hit a natural 1 results in you Impairing the target or dealing damage as though you where bolstered.
+**Critical Hits**: When rolling to hit a natural 1 results in you Impairing one of the targets attacks or dealing damage as though you where bolstered.

 **Parry**: You may raise any weapon as a shield.
 Reducing damage with the weapons die the weapon breaking on a maximum roll.
 When a Magic Weapon would break in this way make an Allure Save to attempt to save it.